AnotherKamila/bc-thesis/src/3-protocol.md

 Network stack
 -------------

-The standard network stack is used: Ethernet (IEEE 802.3) as the physical and data link layers, IP as the network layer[^IP] and UDP as the transport layer.
-The server and controller IP addresses are configured statically on both sides.

-[^IP]: Both IPv4 and IPv6 are supported, and standard ARP or NDP, respectively, is supported for network to link address resolution.
+The standard network stack is used: Ethernet (IEEE 802.3) as the physical and data link layers, IP as the network layer and UDP as the transport layer.
+For IP, both IPv4 and IPv6 are supported, and standard ARP or NDP, respectively, is supported for network to link address resolution.
 IP addresses may be configured statically or obtained via DHCP.

-### UDP vs TCP
+### UDP vs. TCP

-As a standard TCP implementation is available for all devices we will use (it is even bundled with the real-time OS used for the embedded devices), it seems like using TCP would provide benefits at no additional cost.
+A standard TCP implementation is available for all devices we will use (it is even bundled with the real-time OS used for the embedded devices).
+Therefore it seems like using TCP would provide benefits at no additional cost.
 However, as our protocol is stateless and packet-oriented, and manages retransmissions on the application layer, the only benefit of TCP would in fact be unlimited "packet" length (as opposed to 64kB for UDP [@UDP]), and other than that we would end up emulating a UDP-like service on top of TCP if we chose to use it.

 While the unlimited message size looks useful, it is in fact not that helpful -- the only messages that do not fit into a single UDP packet are rule database and firmware blobs, and for these it is more efficient to deliver them in explicit chunks, so that the transfer of these large files does not need to start over in case something goes wrong.